Logic2020/mcmc-overview/README.md

 **8. Repeat many times**

 The number of iterations is equivalent to the length of the MCMC chain.
 How many samples are required to reach convergence and to have sufficient precision depends on the complexity of data and model, and may range from as few as 100 to several million.
 I've seen recommendations to begin with 2,000 - 10,000 iterations.

+The inital iterations in the MCMC algorithm are considered "burn in", meaning the period of time to before the system satisfactorily settles into its stationary distribution and is suitable for use.
+Usually these values are dropped from final parameter value consideration.
+A general recommendation would be to drop the initial 25% of the iteration values.

 **9. Diagnose efficiency and convergence**